 Melbourne is a great place to age.
 We celebrate, value and respect the wisdom, creativity and diversity of older Melburnians.
 As our city grows we will ensure that older people are included.
-We will welcome, connect and support older people and pay respect for their life experience in all aspects of social, community and public life.
+We will welcome, connect and support older people and pay respect to their life experience in all aspects of social, community and public life.

-This strategic plan describes the way we will work over the next four years to be internationally recognised as one of the great cities in the world in which to grow older, challenging negative attitudes and behaviours towards ageing and changing the discourse from invisibility and vulnerability to one of pride, strength, positivity, activity and resilience.
+This strategic plan describes the way we will work over the next four years to be one of the great cities in the world in which to grow older.
+We will challenge negative attitudes and behaviours towards ageing and change the discourse to one of pride, strength and resilience.